 The dump directive provides a listing of the control store contents.
-The page is determined by the prior P directive.
+The page is determined by the prior P command.
 The user specifies the locations and control store type in the parameters.

-The general format for the dump directive is:
+The general format for the dump command is: